-So, if you are an employee, one of the first questions that comes to your mind is ”What would be the duration of my maternity or paternity leave in UAE?”
+In general, for most employees, one of the first questions that arises is: “What is the duration of maternity or paternity leave in UAE?

 Before diving deep, let’s understand the basics of maternity leave in UAE: